 - Eurasian watermilfoil (EWM) Known to many Front Range locations, Navajo Reservoir, and the Rio Grande.
 The Colorado Dept. of Agriculture requires management per the State Weed Act and Rules. - New Zealand Mudsnails (NZMS) First detected in Colorado in 2004.
-Snails continue to be found in new locations annually, including Chatfield State Park and the Gunnison River.
-Several reported sites have not yet been confirmed. - Rusty Crayfish There are four known locations statewide.
+Snails continue to be found in new locations annually, including recent detections in the Gunnison River, Fourmile Canyon Creek, Monument Lake and Uncompany River. - Rusty Crayfish There are four known locations statewide.
 Regulation prohibits the live transport from positive locations, in addition to all waters west of the Continental Divide where there are no native crayfish.
-There were no new detections of rusty crayfish in 2016. - Waterflea (Daphnia lumholtzi) First detected by CPW in Colorado in 2013 and now known to be present in 28 Colorado water bodies and Pueblo Hatchery.
-Of those, four were discovered in 2016.
+There were no new detections of rusty crayfish in 2017. - Waterflea (Daphnia lumholtzi) First detected by CPW in Colorado in 2013 and now known to be present in 31 Colorado water bodies and Pueblo Hatchery.
+Of those, three were discovered in 2017.
 The Colorado Parks and Wildlife Commission removed this species from the ANS list in both the Wildlife Chapter 0 and Parks Chapter 8 Regulations on January 11, 2017 at the recommendation of the Colorado Fish Health Board and CPW staff.

-2016 Program Activities: Sampling/Monitoring
+2017 Program Activities: Sampling/Monitoring

-Due to budget shortfalls from the lack of severance tax, the ANS sampling and monitoring program and ANS laboratory will be greatly reduced in 2017.
-The sampling teams will not perform monitoring for ANS other than zebra and quagga mussels and will not document plants, mollusks or crayfish during sampling visits.
-The frequency and quantity of sampling events on lakes and reservoirs will be reduced.
-Some low risk waters will not be monitored.
-There will be no population monitoring of known ANS locations in Colorado.
-There will also be no surveys on streams or rivers.
-CPW hopes to resume full monitoring in 2018 when budgets are restored.
+Due to budget shortfalls from the lack of severance tax, the ANS sampling and monitoring program and ANS laboratory was greatly reduced in 2017.
+The sampling teams did not perform monitoring for ANS other than zebra and quagga mussels and did not document plants, mollusks or crayfish during sampling visits.
+The frequency and quantity of sampling events on lakes and reservoirs was reduced.
+There was also no population monitoring of known locations or surveys on flowing waters (streams or rivers).
+CPW intends to resume full monitoring in 2018.

 CPW has sampled 584 "at-risk" waters for aquatic invasive species over the last ten years.
 It was through this sampling program that invasive mussel veligers were first detected in Colorado.
-While CPW ANS staff has previously monitored the state's public waters for numerous invasive plants and animal species, the focus of sampling is on early detection of zebra and quagga mussels.
+While CPW ANS staff has historically monitored the state's public waters for numerous invasive plants and animal species, the focus of sampling is on early detection of zebra and quagga mussels.
 As such, the state follows a three-tier sampling protocol targeting the three life cycles of the zebra or quagga mussel: (1) conducting plankton tows to find the veligers, (2) deploy and check substrates to find the juvenile "settlers" or attached adult mussels and (3) conduct surveys along the shoreline and existing structures for settled juveniles or attached adult mussels.
 The state requires three steps to identify, verify and confirm identification of zebra or quagga mussel veligers (1) visual analysis of plankton tows using a cross-polarized light microscope (2) DNA verification utilizing polymerase chain reaction [PCR] and (3) DNA confirmation utilizing gene sequencing to confirm genus and species.

-In 2016, crews sampled 185 standing and approximately 12 flowing waters statewide.
-In addition to the sampling efforts performed by CPW, the National Park Service contributed 13 plankton samples.
-A summary of the sampling efforts can be seen in the graph below.
-Plankton tow and substrate checks saw an increase in 2016 compared to 2015.
-Water quality checks saw an increase in 2016 as the program continues to expand its habitat suitability studies to additional aquatic nuisance species that threaten Colorado's waters.
+In 2017, crews sampled 167 standing and approximately 5 flowing waters statewide.
+In addition to the sampling efforts performed by CPW, the National Park Service contributed 45 plankton samples.
+A summary of the sampling efforts can be seen in the graph below